quixio/quix-streams/docs/processing.md

 sdf = app.dataframe(...)

-def add_fahrenheits(value):
+def add_fahrenheit(value):
     """
-    Add a new column with temperature in Fahrenheits
+    Add a new column with temperature in Fahrenheit

     Note that this function doesn't return anything and only mutates the incoming value
     """